What to do if you think your cat has been poisoned

 Finally, for peace of mind, make sure your vets' bills are covered should the worst happen by insuring your cat.

-Find out more about cat poisons on the International Cat Care website, and read our guides on antifreeze poisoning and rock salt poisoning in pets.
+Find out more about cat poisons on the International Cat Care website, and read our guide on antifreeze poisoning.